renanqts/pinger/README.md

 - Run chmod +x adduser.py discoveryid.py
 - Create the database structure like in scriptdb.
 Don't forget to change the 'Password DB' to your password database.
-- Configure the config.properties to your enviroment.
+- Configure the config.properties to your enviroment
-- You must create the BOT in Telegram API;
+- You must create the BOT in Telegram API
 - To discovery your telegram id, put your Bot token in config.properties and than, run the script discoveryid.py.
 After than, send /start to your BOT, it will answer you.
-Put the telegram id in config.properties too.
+Put the telegram id in config.properties too
 - To create the first user, run adduser.py

 ### Starting the Pinger: